The 12 Best Hearing Aids of 2022

 When determining the best hearing aid on the market, you need to consider positive user reviews, expert recommendations, cost, features, warranty, technology, customer service and support, range of hearing loss it supports, and wearability.

 Overall, the best hearing aid is the one you will wear consistently.
 When shopping, make sure to only buy what you need.
 Some devices come with an extensive list of features that many people never use, but make the product significantly more expensive.
-Take note of your needs and goals for wearing a hearing aid.
+When conducting your own hearing aid review, take note of your needs and goals for wearing a hearing aid.
 Also, consider fit.
 The best hearing aid will fit you properly and be easy to remove and care for.

 Some popular brands of hearing aids include Phonak, Eargo, Lively, Audicus, Signia, Widex, Oticon, Starkey, and ReSound.